nathancarter/semigroupviz/to-do-list.md

 ## Options

- * Store in each D-class the number of elements that each of its H-classes should display.
-Initialize this value to something small, such as 5.
-Respect it in renderHClass().
- * Add to the settings div some controls for popping up a dialog in which you can enter the number and check a box for whether you're changing it for just one D-class or all D-classes.
+ * Create in the settings controls a drop-down for choosing a D-class and then a spinner for updating that D-class's number.
-   Upon any change, update the JSON and re-render.

 ## Interactivity